Wednesday, January 12, 2011

-I have a great deal of argument however, with any elected member of the government or unelected member of the national bureaucracy attempting to legislate or regulate the tone of debate in this country; or to restrict in any way the right of free speech guaranteed to its citizens in the Constitution.
+Even using these premises however, I have a great deal of argument with any elected member of the government or unelected member of the national bureaucracy attempting to legislate or regulate the tone of debate in this country; or to restrict in any way the right of free speech guaranteed to its citizens in the Constitution under the First Amendment.

-We are told these days that no reasoned political debate in this country can take place unless both sides become willing to compromise on their closely held principles.
+We are told these days that no reasoned political debate in this country can take place unless both sides are willing to compromise on their closely held principles.
 Really?
-Have these people been so confused by the rush to political correctness that they are confusing the concept of finding of common ground that can be agreed upon with compromise?
-Of greater concern where those thinking compromise is the answer is to discover what kind of principles these can be and how strongly can they be held if those with them are so willing to cast them aside in the name of political expediency?
+Have these people been so confused by the rush to political correctness that they are confusing the concept of finding of common ground with compromise?
+Have those calling for such compromise lost touch with the concept of core principles that casting them aside in the spirit of temporary political expediency can in any way be seen as a good?

-If that were the standard, the United States would have long remained part of the British Empire.
-Our Founding Fathers, in the spirit of such compromise, would simply have discarded those principles laid out in the Declaration of Independence that King George did not accede to, and settled for whatever he and Parliament granted them in return.
+If that were the standard of civil discourse, I'm afraid that the United States might still be part of the British Empire.
+Our Founding Fathers, in the spirit of such compromise, would simply have discarded the natural rights carefully laid out in the Declaration of Independence that King George failed to accede to and settled for whatever he and Parliament granted them in return.
 Perhaps eventually, like Canada, we would have been granted some form home rule over time; but the last 235 years of our nation's history would have been a far different thing.

 Speaking of history ...

 We are likewise told that never in the history of this country has political rhetoric been so acrimonious.
 Really?
-I'm afraid that this might be yet another example of the the failure of the education system in America to teach its history.
-Such a statement would come as a great surprise to anyone who has actually read any part of the political history of this country, and understood that the tone and tenor of political discourse in this country has always been incendiary at best.
+I'm afraid that this misstatement might be yet another example of the the failure of the education system in America to teach its own history.
+It would come as a great surprise to anyone who has actually read any part of the political history of this country, and understood that the tone and tenor of political discourse in this country has always been incendiary at best.

-Recent history has not in fact seen an increase of the inflammatory nature of invective, as much as an expansion of its visibility on 24-hour a day cable news networks intent on filling time with the tastiest sound-bites they can find (or manufacture through clever editing) or the maundering of political operatives who are out of work between elections (and usually trying to promote a web site or book).
+Recent history has not in fact seen an increase of the inflammatory nature of invective, as much as an expansion of its visibility on 24-hour a day cable news networks intent on filling time with the most titillating sound-bites they can find (or can manufacture through clever editing) and the maundering of political operatives who are out of work between elections (and usually trying to promote a web site or book).
 This saturation effect is added to and enhanced by the ever-moving line on such news programs of the line between 'reporting' and 'editorializing'.

 Where once those who called themselves journalists were greatly concerned about injecting no personal opinion into their work, one could easily make the case that their efforts are now more involved with selective presentation and slanting of the few facts that they bother to use.
-Instead they see fit to spend the bulk of their time taking the bully pulpit share with us their well-informed opinion and pontificate on the few scraps of fact that they throw to us.
-Far from returning to objective reporting of the past, they have instead made the difference between reporter and commentator functionally insignificant.
+Instead of true journalism, they see fit to spend the bulk of their time taking the bully pulpit to share with us their supposedly well-informed opinions and pontificate on the few scraps of fact that they see fit to pass on to us.
+Far from returning to objective reporting of the past that never really existed, they have instead made the difference between the positions of reporter and commentator functionally insignificant.

-I find in looking at the process that cannot set aside my lingering suspicions as to the motivation of such efforts.
-Having done some research and writing on previous attempts like the McCain-Feingold campaign reform legislation, I cannot help but observe that any such government intervention has in the past favored incumbents over the challengers and professional politicians over political neophytes.
-I cannot help but foresee that any new effort would in all likelihood not only follow the same path, but could easily be used as a stepping stone for abuse by the political party in power at the time (neither of which has yet to prove themselves worthy of such trust) for further encroachments.
+In looking at the process, I cannot set aside my lingering suspicions as to the real motivation behind such efforts.
+Having done some research and writing on previous attempts like the McCain-Feingold campaign reform legislation, I cannot help but observe that any such government intervention has in the past always favored incumbents over the challengers and professional politicians over political neophytes.
+These attempts always seem to want to limit the money contributed to a new candidate or campaign, but do nothing to limit the accumulated war chests of incumbents.
+I cannot help but foresee that any new efforts introduced would in all likelihood not only follow the same path, but could easily be used as a stepping stone for abuse by the political party in power at the time (neither of which has proven themselves worthy of such trust) for further encroachments.

-The question ultimately before us then is not whether the political debate in this country should be more civil, but whether such civility should be judged by and performed under guidelines set up by the professional politicians and bureaucrats of the legislative branch or regulatory arm of the government; with the force of law to back up their notion of such behavior.
+The question ultimately before us therefore is not whether the political debate in this country should be more civil, but whether such civility (which seems similarly to exist nowhere in the country) should be judged by and performed under guidelines set up by professional politicians and a sycophantic bureaucracy with the force of law to back up their notion of proper behavior.

-To this my answer is a very civil, but very loud: No Thank You!
+My answer to this is a very civil, but very loud:

 4 comments: